Hyper-distance Oracles in Hypergraphs: Experimental Evaluation

-For the ranking-based strategy, we considered the values $\{0.5,$ $0.8,$ $1.0\}$ for both $\alpha$ and $\beta$.
-When either $\alpha$ or $\beta$ is $1$, we observe worse MAE values, because the probability of selecting landmarks in different connected components is higher when the importance factor of $r_4$ is strictly higher than the other factors.
-In all other cases, differently from the sampling-based strategy, the performance are comparable, which means that the distributions of the $L_1$-norm values for the combinations $\alpha \leq \beta$ and $\alpha \geq \beta$ are nearly identical.
+For the ranking-based strategy (\rank), we considered the values $\{0.5,$ $0.8,$ $1.0\}$ for both $\alpha$ and $\beta$.
+When $\alpha$ is $1$, we observe worse MAE values (\Cref{fig:time_mae_importance_rank}), because the probability of selecting landmarks in different connected components is higher when the importance factor of $r_4$ is strictly higher than the other factors.
+In all other cases, differently from the sampling-based strategy, the performance are comparable, which means that the MAE values for the combinations $\alpha \leq \beta$ and $\alpha \geq \beta$ are nearly identical.
+By looking at the oracle building times, we select the combination $(\alpha, \beta) = (0.5, 0.5)$ as best performing combination.

-\Cref{fig:LA_comparison} reports a comparison between the sampling-based strategy with $(\alpha, \beta) = (0.2, 0.6)$ (\textsf{Sampling}) and the ranking-based strategy with $(\alpha, \beta) = (0.5, 0.5)$ (\textsf{RankAgg}), which are the best performing variants of the two strategies.
-It shows the MAE, RMSE, and OFF values, for several datasets.
-Due to the high time complexity of BioConsert, \textsf{RankAgg} shows worse running time than \textsf{Sampling}.
+\Cref{fig:LA_comparison} reports a comparison between the sampling-based strategy with $(\alpha, \beta) = (0.2, 0.6)$ and the ranking-based strategy with $(\alpha, \beta) = (0.5, 0.5)$, which are the best performing variants of the two strategies.
+It shows MAE, RMSE, OFF, and number of landmarks assigned, for several datasets.

-Whereas the running time of \textsf{Sampling} is affected by the hypergraph size and the number of connected components, that of \textsf{RankAgg} depends also on its past choices: each landmark assignment changes $r_4$, which, in turn, can complicate the task of finding a consensus.
+Due to the high time complexity of BioConsert, \rank shows worse running time than \samp.
+Whereas the running time of \samp is affected by the hypergraph size and the number of connected components, that of \rank depends also on its past choices: each landmark assignment changes $r_4$, which, in turn, can complicate the task of finding a consensus.
 This higher complexity comes with better results, though.
-The errors, MAE and RMSE are always lower than those of \textsf{Sampling} (except for the RMSE in Zebra).
-Indeed, \textsf{RankAgg} spreads the landmarks more evenly across the connected components and, in particular, assigns them to smaller connected components.
-As a result, given a budget $Q$, it can assign more landmarks, and hence cover more connected components than \textsf{Sampling}.
+The MAE and RMSE consistently remain lower than those of \samp, except for the RMSE in Zebra.
+Indeed, \rank distributes the landmarks more uniformly across the connected components and, in particular, assigns them to smaller connected components.
+As a result, given a budget $Q$, it can assign more landmarks, and hence cover more connected components than \samp.
+In the case of the largest connected components, typically found at smaller values of $s$, both strategies converge to a similar number of landmark assigned.
+This similarity results in similar approximate distance computations.
+Consequently, the MAE curves in \Cref{fig:mae_s_comparison} behave similarly for smaller $s$ values.
+However, a noticeable distinction emerges at larger $s$ values, because the corresponding $s$-connected components are smaller and thus better covered by \rank.

+\spara{Landmark selection strategies.} We evaluate the performance of our algorithm when varying the landmark selection strategy.
+We keep all the other parameters fixed: $\ell=30$, $\alpha=0.2$ and $\beta=0.6$ for \samp, and $\alpha = \beta = 0.5$ for \rank.
+For \textsf{bestcover} and \textsf{between}, we sample $40\%$ of the hyperedges to find the shortest paths.